karia19/toto_app.1.2/README.md

 ### All data are update in one hours this is done by crontab what are istalled by docker and files to run

-- There is some  pseudo machine learng models to predict rase winners this models are from folder faija
-- Fromtend show past days race ods hour by hour
+- Frontend show past days race ods hour by hour